xy-241/CS-Notes/content/OS/IO/Buffer.md

 ## Abstract
 ---
 - A buffer serves as a **temporary storage area** that **consolidates multiple pieces of data** before they are read from or written to an [[OS/IO/IO Device|IO Device]]/[[Socket]] by the [[Kernel]]
-- Reducing the negative impact of [[System Call (系统调用)]] overhead and smoothen the data flow

 >[!success] Better performance
-> This consolidation helps optimize data transfer by **minimizing the overhead** associated with individual data transfers which requires System Call, and can also help **smooth out disparities** in data transfer rates between different components of the system.
+> This consolidation helps optimise data transfer by **minimising the overhead** associated with individual data transfers, which require [[System Call (系统调用)|system calls]], and also helps **smooth out disparities** in data transfer rates between different system components.

 >[!example]
 > IO Device Buffering